Leave No Stone Unturned: What Propels the Racetrack Playa Moving Rocks?

 Examining the Sailing Stones

 Sailing stones are recorded to exist in other parts of the world as well, though those of Racetrack Playa are the most famous.
 The sailing stones are named as such due to their apparent movement over the dried bed lake of Racetrack Playa.
 As a result of the stones’ movements, trails, which may stretch for hundreds of meters, are left behind them in the cracked mud.
-These trails are the only indication that the rocks move, as no one is known to have actually seen the stones move in person.
+The trails were the only indication that the rocks move, as no one is known to have actually seen the stones move in person.
 This only changed in the age of GPS tracking technology.

 Sailing Rocks or Sailing Stones at the Racetrack Playa.
 (Mike Baird/ CC BY 2.0 )